boweichen/DSML/README.md

 ## Reading Materials

 > **Note:**
 >- This is an incomplete reading list for studying the so-called Data Science subject.
 Due to my limited knowledge and background, the content might be baised towards some fields.
 I will keep updating the list.
 In the meantime, any of your contributions is welcome.
 Please commmit or contact me via [bchen@lincoln.ac.uk](bchen@lincoln.ac.uk).
+If you are new to Github (like me), the book Pro Git [[https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2)] might be useful!
->- Many recommended materials have free e-copies, please search them online.
+>- Many recommended materials here also have free e-copies, please google them online.
 For UoL's students, some physcial copies can also be borrrowed from the university library.
->- If you have been enrolled in the module CMP3036M Data Science, please be aware that you are NOT expected to read all materials here!
-The topics covered in class mainly come from textbooks (probability and stats from Casella and machine learning from Abu-Mostafa).
+>- For UoL's students, if you have been enrolled in the module CMP3036M Data Science, please be aware that you are NOT expected to read all materials here!
+The topics covered in class mainly come from textbooks (probability and stats from Casella and machine learning from Abu-Mostafa), please .
 This is a general guide for your study.
 I would suggest you select the materials to read according to your background and interest.
 If you have any questions, suggestions, comments, or need guidance, please feel free to contact me.

 ### Textbooks
 - George Casella, Roger Berger. *Statistical Inference*.
 2nd Edition, 2002 [[Link](http://www.cengage.com/search/productOverview.do?N=16+4294945500&Ntk=P_EPI&Ntt=24775198043600432521413985511605179&Ntx=mode%2Bmatchallpartial)]